javascript-tutorial/en.javascript.info/2-ui/1-document/01-browser-environment/article.md

 : Describes stylesheets and style rules, manipulations with them and their binding to documents, see <https://www.w3.org/TR/cssom-1/>.

 HTML specification
-: Describes HTML language (tags etc.) and also BOM (browser object model) -- various browser functions: `setTimeout`, `alert`, `location` and so on, see <https://html.spec.whatwg.org>.
-It takes DOM specification and extends it with many additional properties and methods.
+: Describes the HTML language (e.g. tags) and also the BOM (browser object model) -- various browser functions: `setTimeout`, `alert`, `location` and so on, see <https://html.spec.whatwg.org>.
+It takes the DOM specification and extends it with many additional properties and methods.

 Now we'll get down to learning DOM, because the document plays the central role in the UI, and working with it is very complex.